chingu-voyages/Handbook/docs/gettingstarted/whattodofirst.md

 When you are done, submit a [Solo Project Completion form](https://docs.google.com/forms/d/e/1FAIpQLSdN3dN7OjzppDCBNIsIf-bOJC_XAlQ9eiPcYQx_m6DfhaiRmA/viewform) so we can evaluate your project.
 (Note: please use the same email as your application form)

-One of our Facilitators will evaluate your Solo Project and will DM you in Discord with feedback you can use!
+One of our Evaluators will evaluate your Solo Project and will DM you in Discord with feedback you can use!
 They will look at both your code as well as the running app so you'll get 360-degree feedback.